readthedocs/readthedocs.org/docs/user/user-defined-redirects.rst

   If multiple redirects match the same URL, the first one will be applied.
   The order of redirects :ref:`can be changed from your project's dashboard <guides/redirects:Changing the order of redirects>`.
+- If an infinite redirect is detected, a 404 error will be returned, and no other redirects will be applied.

 Examples
 ~~~~~~~~